franlol/franlol/README.md

 ### 👨‍💻 About me
 - 🎓 Robotics Superior Technician & Web Developer Superior Technician
 - 👜 Working as a Full Stack MERN Developer
-- 🌱 Learning more about Testing
+- 🌱 Improving in cyber security
 - 📜 I love to be updated, as I believe it is the key to being successful
 - 🌊 But not everything is is about computers...
 I also love the ocean
 - 🤿 I'm a [PADI](https://www.padi.com/education) certified Scuba Diver: